Foundations of an Effective Business Travel Management

 - Increasing transparency within the organization

 It is of utmost importance to consider each of these pillars while picking a travel management solution.
-Successful corporate travel management program is based on the following four pillars:
+The successful corporate travel management program is based on the following four pillars:

 Role of companies in Duty of Care